njc192/vimrc_configuration/README.md

-# vimrc_configuration
+Saving for future download on any new machines.
-configuration for simple use with vim
+Simple configuration for basic utility.

+Includes being able to use mouse, tabs and numbered lines.